How To Carry Helmet On A Bicycle?

 2Pack 15.72Pack 15.7″x15.7″ Cargo Net, Heavy Duty Bungee Net Stretches to 31.5″x31.5″, Gear Helmet Luggage Thicken Netting with 3″x3″ Small Mesh & 6 Adjustable Metal Hooks for Motorcycle, Bike, ATVCHECK CURRENT PRICE

-One of our most favorite ways of carrying a helmet on a bike is putting it under a bike net.
+One of our favorite ways of carrying a helmet on a bicycle is putting it under a bike net.
 You can always purchase a bike net of regular quality and install it on the rear rack.
 Whenever you aren’t using the helmet, you can slide it under the bike net.

 There are tons of options out there, and we highly recommend the bike nets from Zoe Sunny.
 This pack offers two bike nets that are durable and can withstand years of use without any problem.
 We prefer this one because of how they can stretch to fit items like a winter bike helmet.
-Plus, the size of this net bungee is perfect for the rear racks of bikes.
+Plus, the size of this net bungee is perfect for the rear racks of bicycles.

 Another amazing thing about these is the hooks on the ends.
 These hooks aren’t made of plastic, but metal.
 So, these won’t break even under harsh conditions, providing years of usage without any hassle.